Royal Horse Guards: Second Boer War

 On 15 August racing at top speed with the Household Cavalry Regiment Lord Kitchener caught the Boers at Elands Camp in the middle of the night, relieving the besieged town of Brakfontein in an expert cavalry manoeuvre; they relieved again at Banks Station a week later, before marching on to Krugersdorp.
 The enemy's operations around Pretoria were abandoned by the time the Household Cavalry Regiment entered the city on 30 August having traversed 1,200 miles in four months.

 During September 1900 the cavalry were involved in chasing down the Boer General de Wet's army.
-They held the pass at Olifant's Nek in the Magliesburg mountains, just as Lord Kitchener was about to encircle and finish off the enemy's force of 2,600 Boer kommando.
+They held the pass at Olifant's Nek in the Magaliesberg mountains, just as Lord Kitchener was about to encircle and finish off the enemy's force of 2,600 Boer kommando.
 But Major-General Sir Ian Hamilton ordered them to leave their positions and de Wet escaped.
-In his journal, Captain Meade exonerated Major-General Hamilton for any blame attached to De Wet's escape through Olifant's Nek, where he hid out in the mountains until returning southwards weeks later.
+In his journal, Captain Meade exonerated Major-General Hamilton for any blame attached to de Wet's escape through Olifant's Nek, where he hid out in the mountains until returning southwards weeks later.
 Broadwood left the command on 19 October thanking them for all their 'hard work', "they always did well anything I asked them to do...."

 The brigade was stationed to Rustenberg on September, where Colonel Fenwick was named commandant.
 Boer convoys in the district were rounded up, vast supplies were seized at Kaffirs Kraal and, taken to the town, where food was distributed.
 Sweeping north Broadwood closed the gap in the line meeting Clements at Commando Nek.
 At last the call came for the regiment to move to Pretoria ready for disembarkation.
 At the end of October they entrained for Cape Town, bound for Southampton on the Hawarden Castle.
-The Blues returned on 30 November to their barracks at Regents Park.
+The Blues returned on 30 November to their barracks at Regent's Park.
 Meanwhile, in India, the lifestyle of soldiers had changed little since the Cardwell reforms.
 And the pay in 1910, for example, for a lieutenant was still only £230 per annum, whereas the average mess bill was £300.
 The common ground lay in the fact that officers men were drawn largely from agricultural communities.

-In a famous judgement known as the Esher Award, Viscount Esher, Master of the Rolls awarded precedence to Household Cavalry over the Foot Guards (Grenadier Guards), although their colonel was known as "in brigade waiting", Esher found for the cavalry.
-The matter was then passed to Tory Lord Chancellor Halsbury who decided it was up to the King.
+In a famous judgement known as the Esher Award, Reginald Brett, 2nd Viscount Esher, Master of the Rolls, awarded precedence to the Household Cavalry over the Foot Guards (Grenadier Guards), although their colonel was known as "in brigade waiting", Esher found for the cavalry.
+The matter was then passed to Conservative Lord Chancellor Hardinge Giffard, 1st Earl of Halsbury who decided it was up to the King.

 First World War

 Mobilisation

 When war broke out the regiment was at Combermere Barracks, Windsor (renamed after Clewer was demolished and rebuilt).
-One squadron came under the order of the Composite Household regiment.
+One squadron came under the order of the Household Cavalry Composite Regiment.
 The regiment landed at Zeebrugge as part of the 7th Cavalry Brigade in the 3rd Cavalry Division in October 1914 for service on the Western Front.